OneShot666/RockPaperScissors-Simulator/README.md

 Or you can use this program as a real agent-based modeling and personalize your simulation.

 ***
+## Vocabulary :
+- Simulation : A simulated environment with entities that can interact with it, with other entities or with themselves (mutation).
+  In this case, there is no environment but the entities can
+- Entity : A thing that can move and interact with its environment or its peers.
+- Type of entity : Group with distinct attributes and/or appearance.
+Can be compared to a specie.
+- Mutation : An event that occur randomly to modify an entity's attribute (speed, range, size, etc).
+- Turn : An amount of time that have past.
+- Target : The type of entity an entity will earch, pursue and beat if catched.
+- Predator : The type of entity an entity will be beaten by if catch and flee if is smart.
+- Beat an entity : Transform it into its own type.

+***
 ## Rules :
-- rule 1 :

-***
-## Vocabulary :
-- Simulation : A simulated environnement with entities that can interact with it, with other entities or with themselves (mutation).
-  In this case, there is no environnement but the entities can
-- Entity : definition
-- Mutation : definition
-- Turn : definition
-- Simulation : definition
-- Simulation : definition
-- Simulation : definition
+- Entities can beat other entities and be beaten respecting the following schema :
+  Rock < Paper < Scissors < Rock
+- Entities will automatically go to the closest target.
+- If the entity is smart and no target remains, it will flee its nearest predator.
+Else, it will randomly move.

 ***
 ## Prerequisites :